 8. Your furnace’s draft inducer motor is broken, or malfunctioning.

 Your furnace inducer motor is essential for moving air through the furnace, heating vent pipes, and removing harmful gases that could travel into your home.
 If it begins to fail, you may hear a tapping, humming, or whirring sound after a heating cycle begins.

-If your furnace is turning on but you don’t hear the blower motor kicking in, a professional can check to see if this is the cause of your furnace problem.
+If your furnace is turning on but you don’t hear the blower motor kicking in, a professional can check to see if this is the cause of your furnace problems.